Petfood Forum 2022 call for papers is now open

 - The following elements must be part of the abstract:

-- Abstract title and name, title and organization of corresponding author/potential speaker (if different or in addition to the information given in the My Profile section);
+- Abstract title and name, title and organization of corresponding author/potential speaker (if different or in addition to the information given in your account);

 The submission form also includes a required field for a 50-100 word biography of the potential presenter.
-Public speaking experience should be included if applicable; it is also helpful to include information on the speaker’s knowledge of or experience with the topic.
+For oral presentations, public speaking experience must be included; the submission form includes required questions to complete.
+It is also helpful to include information on the speaker’s knowledge of or experience with the topic within the abstract.

 After review of submissions

-All submissions will be reviewed within one month after the January 19 deadline; you will receive an email from the abstract system about whether your submission has been accepted or declined.
-(The email will come from Petfood Forum 2018 as the name, with an email address of firstname.lastname@example.org.)
+All submissions will be reviewed within four to six weeks after the November 1 deadline; you will receive an email about whether your submission has been accepted.

 Authors will be required to sign a copyright release to permit publication of the abstract and the use or re-use of other materials.
-You will also be required to provide a photo (head shot) and, by a specified date, a longer, more developed abstract if your initial submission is not sufficient for publication.
+For oral presentations, you will also be required to provide a photo (head shot) and, by a specified date, as well as other files.